Wednesday, February 29, 2012

 Technology wasn’t and isn’t their primary incentive or objective.

-The artifacts touted by Ancient Alien theorists are esthetic not technological: the pyramids of Egypt and Middle/South America, Stonehenge, the Easter Island moai, et cetera.
+The artifacts touted by Ancient Alien theorists are aesthetic not technological: the pyramids of Egypt and Middle/South America, Stonehenge, the Easter Island moai, et cetera.

 What the Dogon were and are mimics the alien races and beings - the alien cultures –that seem to have visited the Earth in the past and today.